mostrovski/DinoGraphics/README.md

 # DinoGraphics

-## A demo project showcasing the work with ES6 classes.
+## A demo project showcasing work with ES6 classes and modules.

 ### Minimum requirements